Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 | `error_as_a_variable`:    | **Replace this** with any valid variable name.
 This variable's value will be the exception data, and can be accessed inside of the except-clause. `err` is a common variable name.
 Don't forget the `:`!           |
 | Body of the except clause | The error clause should include code that needs to execute if an exception is raised.
 This code usually is used for printing details about `err`, and/or "rescuing" the situation and helping the program move on. |

+### !callout-info

+## Specifying Error Type is Optional...

+Technically, specifying the error type is optional.
+Specifying the local variable `err` is also optional.
+From the above syntax, we could omit `ExampleError as error_as_a_variable`, and it would still be valid code.
+Then, that except-clause would run if it catches _any_ exception.
+It's valuable to have the specificity and detail when handling exceptions, so this is a pattern we rarely see.

+### !end-callout

 ### Walking Through an Example: Circumference

 Consider this example.
 First, read through the code and its console output.
 Then, read through the explanation, and use it to trace the code.